 One of the most dynamic waterfront development projects on the west coast is taking place in Bellingham, Washington, and Western Washington University is excited about being a part of it.
 Western has planned to be a part of this new development since late in 2002 when the City and Port of Bellingham first began discussions about the potential waterfront project.
 Western’s commitment to expansion of the main campus to the waterfront has been ongoing since that time through active campus-wide planning and through WWU representation on the community’s Waterfront Futures Group and the Waterfront Advisory Group.

 Western’s commitment was raised to another level when it made the first step to acquiring property in the Bellingham Waterfront District.
 On June 14, 2013, the WWU Board of Trustees approved a Memorandum of Understanding authorizing President Bruce Shepard to transfer ownership of a Western property located at the corner of Hannegan Road and Bakerview Road in Bellingham into Western Crossing Development.
-WCD, a non-profit corporation created by WWU and the Port of Bellingham, will put the property up for sale with proceeds of the sale being used to purchase property in the Bellingham Waterfront District.
-That property is composed of six acres located in the Institutional Mixed Use Zone, which the Port of Bellingham is transferring into Western Crossing after final approval of the Bellingham Waterfront District Master Plan by the Bellingham City Council and Port of Bellingham Port Commission.
+WCD, a non-profit corporation created by WWU and the Port of Bellingham, has put the property up for sale with proceeds of the sale being used to purchase property in the Bellingham Waterfront District.
+That property is composed of six acres located in the Institutional Mixed Use Zone, which the Port of Bellingham is transferring into Western Crossing.

 - Build upon Western's strengths to address critical needs in the State of Washington.

 - Expand student access to rigorous and engaging baccalaureate and graduate education.

 - Foster and promote life-long learning and success in an ever-changing world.

 - Apply Western's expertise and collaborative approach to scholarship, creativity, and research in ways that strengthen communities beyond the campus.